-Farmers should ensure need for food as optimally as possible, while at the same time we want to generate green electricity.
-By enabling both on the same area, our agri-photovoltaic systems can produce more food, not less.
-Simply because less land is lost to energy production.
+Farmers should secure our food as optimally as possible, while at the same time we want to generate green electricity.
+By enabling both on the same land, our agrivoltaic systems mean that less land is lost to energy production, the result is that more food can be produced, not less.
 As an additional benefit, we protect agriculture from crop failures caused by climate change.
 This creates a win-win situation between food security and the energy industry.

-Bifacial, i.e. translucent glass-glass modules, like the ones we use, have proven particularly effective for homogeneous light management and high energy output.
-With shade-tolerant plants such as potatoes or spinach, an increase in yield has been observed.
-Sensitive fruit crops also get along well with agri-photovoltaics, which also protects the harvest from heat damage and other extreme weather events, which are now occurring more and more frequently in our country.
+Bifacial, i.e. translucent glass-glass modules, such as those we use, have proved particularly effective for homogeneous light management and high energy yield.
+In the case of shade-tolerant plants, such as potatoes or spinach, an increase in yield was even observed.
+Sensitive fruit crops also get along well with agri-photovoltaics, as it also protects the crop from heat damage and other extreme weather events, which are now becoming increasingly common in our country.

-With our agri-photovoltaic systems we do not seal the ground, because we use a patented technique: the spider anchor.
+With our agrivoltaic systems we do not seal the ground, because we use a patented technology: the spinning anchor.
 This substructure allows the installation of the system without having to lay concrete foundations in the soil.
 While 15 percent loss of area is legally permissible for the assembly of the modules, our system concept only requires 8-10 percent thanks to this technology.
-This has benefits for biodiversity as well, because we can compensate a large part of these areas by planting flowering strips.
+This is also an advantage for biodiversity, because we can compensate for a large part of these areas with flowering strips.

-We support the consistent expansion of solar technology.
-That means we also support the consistent expansion of roof surfaces with solar technology.
-The German government wants to expand photovoltaics by 80 percent to 200 gigawatts by 2030.
-Not every roof is suitable for solar expansion, just as not every agricultural area is suitable for agri-photovoltaics.
+We support the consistent expansion of solar technology and therefore also advocate the consistent expansion of roof areas with solar installations.
+However, the German government wants to expand photovoltaics by a total of 80 percent to 200 gigawatts by 2030.
+Of course, however, not every roof is suitable for solar development, just as not every agricultural land is suitable for agri-photovoltaics.
 Therefore, a mix of all solar options is needed.
-AgroSolar Europe has specialised in the field of agri-photovoltaics in order to contribute to the energy transition.
+AgroSolar Europe has specialized in the topic of agri-photovoltaics in order to be able to contribute its part to the energy transition.

-AgroSolar Europe focuses on Agri-Photovoltaics and we experience how much knowledge is needed for the combination of agriculture and solar energy. and solar energy technology we focus on that.
+AgroSolar Europe focuses on agrivoltaics and we experience how much knowledge is needed for the combination of agriculture and solar energy.
+Therefore, we want to focus on the agricultural sector.
 However, our systems can also cover car parks.
-This is done by our partner Hilber Solar with 30 years of experience in the market.
+This is done by our shareholder Hilber Solar – a company that already has 30 years of experience in the photovoltaic market.